EPFLRocketTeam/SupersonicTestRocket/ground_station/hermesGS/README.md

 <img src="doc/img/2020_GS_Communication%20Protocol%20Interface.svg">

 -----------------------------------------------------------------
-## Tutorial 1 : create a new Datagram
+## Tutorial 1 : creating a new Datagram

 - [X] First, create a new DatagramID in [DatagramTypes.h](Telecom/DataHandler/DatagramTypes.h) and modify the getDatagramIDName() function.